 The knowledge gained from carefully monitored KPIs is a valuable asset to your company because it can help you make better business decisions by identifying opportunities for growth as well as areas in need of improvement.
 Once you have established the KPIs your business wants to focus on, you need to check them on a consistent basis.

 Your end of the month reconciliation not only balances the books for the month, but it gives you a snapshot of your KPIs on a monthly basis.
 However, reconciliation involves a lot of manual work and employee time.
 Implementing changes to your business based on your business intelligence, including your KPIs, takes time.
-If you consider the amount of time your business could save by outsourcing this monthly task, you could divert employee time and resources into improving and growing the business.

 Here are just a few ways managing BI in-house wastes valuable company resources: